ANTN: Bridging Autoregressive Neural Networks and Tensor Networks for Quantum Many-Body Simulation: Method

-Because of its normalization and exact sampling, the autoregressive neural network can be more efficient when training and computing various quantum observables compared to other generative neural networks.
+where $\boldsymbol{x}=(x_1,\dots,x_n)$ is a configuration of $n$ qubits and $\boldsymbol x_{<i}=(x_1,\dots,x_{i-1})$ is any configuration before $x_i$.
+The normalization of the full probability can be guaranteed from the normalization of individual conditional probabilities.
+The ARNN also allows for exact sampling from the full distribution by sampling sequentially from the conditional probabilities (see Appendix~\ref{app:exact_sampling}).
+The autoregressive constructions for probabilities can be easily modified to represent quantum wavefunction by (1) replacing $p(x_i|\boldsymbol x_{<i})$ with a complex-valued conditional wavefunction $\psi(x_i|\boldsymbol x_{<i})$ and (2) using the following normalization condition for the conditional wavefunctions: $\sum_{x} \abs{\psi(x_i|\boldsymbol x_{<i})}^2 = 1$ \citep{Sharir_2020, rnn_wavefunction, luo_gauge_inv}.
+Similar to the case of probabilities, ARNN automatically preserves the normalization of wavefunctions and allows for exact sampling (see Appendix~\ref{app:exact_sampling}).
+Because of this, ARNN is often more efficient when training and computing various quantum observables compared to other generative neural networks.

-\textbf{Matrix Product State.} Matrix product state (MPS) (also known as tensor train) is a widely used tensor network architecture to study quantum many body physics \cite{Vidal_2003, Vidal_2004}.
-The MPS defines a wavefunction by contracting tensors as
+\textbf{Matrix Product State (MPS).} MPS (also known as tensor train) is a widely used TN architecture to study quantum many-body physics \citep{Vidal_2003, Vidal_2004}.
+The MPS defines a wavefunction using $n$ rank-3 tensors $M_{x_i}^{\alpha_{i-1}\alpha_i}$ with $\alpha_{i-1}$ (or $\alpha_i$) the index of the left (or right) bond dimensions and $x_i$ the configuration of the $i$th qubit.
+Then, the full wavefunction is generated by first choosing a particular configuration $\bx = (x_1,\dots,x_n)$ and then contracting the tensors selected by this configuration (Fig.~\ref{fig:diagram} right) as

-where $M^{\alpha_{i-1}\alpha_{i}}(x_i)$ is a rank three tensor, with $\alpha_i$ and $\alpha_{i+1}$ the left and right bond dimension of the tensor ($\mathcal{D}(\alpha_0$) = $\mathcal{D}(\alpha_{n+1}) = 1$ and are not summed over for open boundary condition) (Fig.~\ref{fig:diagram} (b)).
-Because of the gauge symmetry, the same wavefunction can be represented with different choices of $M$ tensors.
-Canonical forms (right canonical form \cite{PhysRevB.85.165146} here specifically) can be chosen to fix the tensors, which allows the marginal probability to be computed efficiently (Fig.~\ref{fig:diagram} (c)). \begin{theorem} Matrix product state wavefunction is normalized and allows for exact sampling in right canonical form. \end{theorem} \textit{Proof.} See Appendix \ref{thm_3.2}.